The monument to Union Brigadier General Francis C. Barlow is north of Gettysburg on Barlow’s Knoll, off Howard Avenue. (Howard Avenue East tour map)

 For years a story was told of how Confederate General John B. Gordon succored the stricken Barlow on the field, then met him years later at a dinner after believing him dead.
 There was even a diorama in the Cyclorama building at the park illustrating the event.

-But Barlow never mentioned Gordon, although he wrote of “Major Pitzera” in a detailed letter to his mother.
+But Barlow never mentioned Gordon, although he wrote of a “Major Pitzera” in a detailed letter to his mother.
 It is very possible that the tale may have been an embellishment or an outright fabrication that Gordon, a master storyteller, used in his career on the speaker’s circuit.